The Judgment of Paris and its Revolutionary Implications in the Winemaking Industry

 The 1976 tasting was a milestone event that planted California wines on the map of global fine wine and transformed the wine business in Napa Valley.
 Before the tasting, there were only about 67 wineries in Napa Valley, but today there are about 400.

-The Reporter that Twisted the Hand of Fate
+George Taber: The Reporter that Twisted the Hand of Fate

 If Taber had not been present at the event or if Spurrier’s wife Bella had not captured photos of the tasting, there might have been no record of the Judgment of Paris.
 Nonetheless, Taber chronicled the event’s experiences to the very last detail and even wrote a book, The Judgment of Paris.

-If Taber had not ben present at the event or if Spurrier’s wife Bella had not captured the single existing photo of the tasting, there might have been no record of Judgment of Paris.
+If Taber had not been present at the event or if Spurrier’s wife Bella had not captured the single existing photo of the tasting, there might have been no record of Judgment of Paris.
 Nonetheless, Taber chronicled the event’s experiences to the very last detail and even wrote a book, “The Judgment of Paris.”

 Top 10 Values of 2021 Wine Spectator